invariant-labs/protocol/docs/docs/aleph_zero/invariant_errors.md

 slug: /aleph_zero/invariant_errors
 ---

+This section outlines error codes essential for maintaining the integrity of Aleph Zero operations.
+These codes provide insights into specific issues encountered during interactions with the platform.

 | ErrorCode                      | Description                                                               |
 |--------------------------------|---------------------------------------------------------------------------|
 | NotAnAdmin                     | Default user attempts to invoke an admin-only message                     |